nmwhitehead/Healthcare-Costs/README.md

 Unlike the costs per year, this data is relatively linear, so I decided to use this to practice Sklearns Linear Regression and Train Test Split.

+## Time For Some Sklearning

-I ran the test a few times with varying sizes of the training and testing data to see which ones would overestimate and which would underestimate the percent GDP in 2018
+I ran the test a few times with varying sizes of the training and testing data to see which ones would overestimate and which would underestimate the percent of GDP in 2018

-I started by importing the necesary LinearRegression from sklearn.linear_model and train_test_split from sklearn.model_selection.
+I started by importing the necessary LinearRegression from sklearn.linear_model and train_test_split from sklearn.model_selection.

 ```
 # I renamed the dataset to indexed_dataset after some cleaning, which you can view in the main code.